offbynull/learn/Math/input/input.md

 Since a number can be broken down into single digit components, each single digit component from the numbers being compared can individually tested from most significant to least significant (left-to-right).
 If a digit from the number being tested is...

-* less than_REL the corresponding digit from the number being tested against, the number being tested is less than_REL (algorithm ends).
+* less than the corresponding digit from the number being tested against, the number being tested is less than (algorithm ends).
-* greater than_REL the corresponding digit from the number being tested against, the number being tested is greater than_REL (algorithm ends).
+* greater than the corresponding digit from the number being tested against, the number being tested is greater than (algorithm ends).
 * equal to the corresponding digit from the number being tested against, continue to testing the next digit.

 If no more digits are remaining for testing, the number being tested is equal.